lsj5031/Hoppy-Whisper/README.md

 ## Known Limitations

-- **Windows only:** Parakeet is optimized for Windows 10/11 and uses Windows-specific APIs (WASAPI, winreg, pystray).
+- **Windows only:** Hoppy Whisper is optimized for Windows 10/11 and uses Windows-specific APIs (WASAPI, winreg, pystray).
 It will not run on macOS or Linux without significant modifications.

 - **English only (v1):** The current model supports English transcription.
 Multilingual models may be added in future releases.